SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

       }

 .. sourcefile:: reducedSetterScopePublic_Module1_Allowed
+   :compile: true

    // check that we can retrieve its value with the public getter from another file in the same module -> var stringToEdit_Module1B = TrackedString()
    -> let resultB = stringToEdit_Module1B.numberOfEdits

 .. sourcefile:: reducedSetterScopePublic_Module1_NotAllowed
+   :compile: true

    // check that we can't set its value from another file in the same module -> var stringToEdit_Module1C = TrackedString()
    -> let resultC: Void = { stringToEdit_Module1C.numberOfEdits += 1 }()
-   !! /tmp/sourcefile_1.swift:2:59: error: left side of mutating operator isn't mutable: 'numberOfEdits' setter is inaccessible
-   !! let resultC: Void = { stringToEdit_Module1C.numberOfEdits += 1 }()
+   !$ error: left side of mutating operator isn't mutable: 'numberOfEdits' setter is inaccessible !! let resultC: Void = { stringToEdit_Module1C.numberOfEdits += 1 }()
    !!                      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ ^

 .. sourcefile:: reducedSetterScopePublic_Module2
+   :compile: true

    // check that we can retrieve its value with the public getter from a different module -> import reducedSetterScopePublic_Module1_Allowed